Armour/K-SkyBand-Query-in-PostgreSQL/README.md

 Note that `skyband_ext` functin takes 5 parameters:

-1. the fields that you want to use, can not be NULL (text)
+1. The fields that you want to use, can not be NULL (text)
-2. the name of the table, can not be NULL (text)
+2. The name of the table, can not be NULL (text)
-3. the attribute that you want to use as groupby standard, can be NULL (text)
+3. The attribute that you want to use as groupby standard, can be NULL (text)
-4. k (integer)
+4. Integer k
-5. inner output format, can not be NULL and must match the number of fields in parameter 1. (text)
+5. Inner output format, can not be NULL and must match the number of fields in parameter 1. (text)

 (ps: you should also provide the outer output format using as clause, otherwise it won't work).